jotape75/pingsweep_Ansible/README.md

-Simple script to perform a network range sweep in a network.
+Simple script to perform a network range sweep in a network using ansible and jinja2.

 Steps: